What is the Science of Reading?

 Phonemic awareness is recognizing that words are composed of individual sounds that can be blended together for reading and pulled apart or segmented for spelling.

 Phonemic awareness is a crucial skill for all students learning to read and there is a greater emphasis for phonemic awareness in kindergarten and first grade.

 Phonics is a method of teaching students how to connect the graphemes (letters) with the phonemes (sounds) and how to use this letter/sound relationship to read and spell words.
-Phonics is a key component to reading because if a student can decode, they can comprehend.
+Phonics is a key component to reading because decoding is the foundation upon which all reading instruction is built upon.

 Vocabulary is the understanding of individual word meanings in a text.
 Teachers should develop student’s vocabulary knowledge through direct and indirect methods of teaching and students should be exposed to vocabulary both orally and through reading.